cjvnjde/ai-commit.nvim/README.md

 - <git_diff/> — Will be replaced with the output of git diff --cached
 - <recent_commits/> — Will be replaced with the latest commits (from git log) You can omit any placeholder you don’t want.
+- <extra_prompt/> — Will be replaced with any extra instructions you provide when running the command (e.g. `:AICommit improve focus on refactoring and avoid mentioning tests`)

 Example: